pat/thinking-sphinx/rake_tasks.md

 INDEX_ONLY=true rake ts:index
 {% endhighlight %}

+#### Index Guard Files

+Any given SQL-backed index can not be processed more than once concurrently.
+To avoid multiple indexing requests, Thinking Sphinx adds a lock file in the indices directory while indexing occurs, named `ts-INDEXNAME.tmp`.

+In rare cases (generally when the parent process crashes completely), orphan lock files may remain - these are safe to remove if no indexing is occured.
+If you're finding some of your indices aren't being processed reliably, checking for these index files is recommended.

+This feature has been in place since v3.1.0.

 ### Generating the Configuration File

 If you need to just generate the configuration file, without indexing (something that can be useful when deploying), here's the task to do it: